marcos-sem-s/datacamp-exercises/Understanding Data Engineering/01 - What is data engineering.md

 | Ensure that people who use the databases can't erase music videos by mistake. | Use Python to run an analysis on whether users prefer having the search bar on the top left or the top right of the Spotflix desktop app. |
 | Use Java to build a pipeline collecting album covers and storing them. | Find out in which countries certain artists are popular to give them insights on where to tour. |

+> All right!
+Your understanding of the world of data engineering is increasing by the minute.
+Onwards to the next video to learn about the most fundamental concept in data engineering: data pipelines!

 <br>

 ## It's not true